junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean snorts once, too tired to mock, just following him inside, two steps behind.
 He holds the blade closer, just in case.

-He knows immediately this must be the chamber that Sarah the ghost lady sensed from all those miles away.
+He knows immediately this must be the chamber that Sarah, the ghost lady, sensed from all those miles away.
 The air is damp and salty, smelling of must and mold.
 A dirty, tiny window sits near the high ceiling, letting some faint light in.
 In the middle of the room, on a metal chair, chains the body of Nick.
 Iron chains tie his hands and feet to the floor, another one winding around his neck like a leash.

 The body is well preserved, as it seems.
 All the flesh and blood look as healthy and complete as when the human was still alive, no sign of degrading from being dead for seven years.
 Dean takes a step closer, noticing the body is not just lying there lifelessly.
-His chest rises and falls as if the man is just deep in sleep or coma.
+His chest rises and falls as if the man is just deep in sleep or a coma.

 "What's this, your kinky personal project?"
 Dean turns to stare at Crowley.
 "Is the guy still alive?"

 "I wouldn't go that far to call it 'alive'."
 Crowley walks around the chained body, examining it carefully, smiling pleasantly.
 "Just got a demon inside.
 Keeps the body fresh.
-Otherwise it's just a pile of dead meat, it smells after three days.
+Otherwise, it's just a pile of dead meat; it smells after three days.
 You have no idea how long it took to get everything done."

 "What everything?"
 Dean's eyes follow Crowley's move, shifting between the demon and the body.